Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b SECONDARY ECLIPSES

-where \math{x} and \math{y} are the centroid coordinates relative to the pixel center nearest the median position and \math{p\sb{1}} - \math{p\sb{5}} are free parameters.
-Both SDNR and BIC show significant improvements with the new BLISS models over the polynomial models (see Table\ \ref{table:BLISSPoly} .
-The improvement in BIC is expected, since neither BLI nor NNI require any free parameters.
-The improvement in SDNR confirms that interpolation offers a better fit to the data (see Stevenson et al. 2011 for other tests that compare polynomial and BLISS intrapixel models).
+We also tested two-dimensional polynomial intrapixel models \citep{Knutson08, StevensonEtal2010Natur, CampoEtal2011apjWASP12b}: where \math{x} and \math{y} are relative to the pixel center nearest the median position and \math{p\sb{\rm 1}}--\math{p\sb{\rm 5}} are free parameters.
+As noted in Section \ref{sec:sys}, we currently lack a quantitative model-selection criterion between polynomial and BLISS intrapixel models, but BIC can apply within a group of BLISS models with the same grid.
+BLISS reduces SDNR significantly compared to polynomial models (see Table \ref{table:BLISSPoly}), but so would many models with more free parameters.
+We use BLISS because it can handle variations that polynomials cannot follow.
+See \citet{StevensonEtal2012apjHD149026b} for other tests that compare polynomial and BLISS intrapixel models.

-In this channel, we detect photometric noise correlations in our models, with consistent residual variation observed in all aperture sizes, with all ramp models, and at every bin size (see Figure\ \ref{fig:intrapix}, bottom panel and Figure\ \ref{fig:rms}, left panel).
-Although channels 1 and 2 (3.6 and 4.5 {\microns}) both exhibit strong intrapixel variations due to the same material present on the detector (InSb), typically channel 1 exhibits larger sensitivity than channel 2 even if the star is placed in the middle of the pixel \citep{Knutson2011-GJ436b}.
-However, although the star falls close to the edge of the pixel, this time variation is unusually high, and cannot be modeled by any of our position- or time-dependent systematic models.
-This might indicate that this young, WASP-14 star is still active.
+To determine the uncertainties in the model parameters, we explored the posterior probability distribution of the model given the data with MCMC.
+We used a Bayesian informative prior for the secondary-eclipse ingress and egress time (\math{t\sb{\rm{2-1}}} = 1046.8 {\pm} 43.9 s), calculated from unpublished WASP photometric and radial-velocity data.
+All other parameters (eclipse midpoint, eclipse duration, eclipse depth, system flux, and ramp parameters) were left free.

+Considering all the above criteria (see also Section \ref{sec:LightCurves}), we selected four ramp models (see Table\ \ref{table:Ch1-ramps}).
+The first is without a ramp model, while the other three are: